Toryt/contracts/README.md

         - `mochify` seems no longer maintains, but continues to work; there are however dependencies with security issues; `mochify` is only used as a `devDependency` however
       - formatting
+    - 6.0.1
+      - upgrade dependencies
+        - `mochify` seems no longer maintains, but continues to work; there are however dependencies with security issues; `mochify` is only used as a `devDependency` however

 ## Where to find